 In order to centralize and standardize objective application information (GPAs and LSAT scores), ABA-approved law schools require applicants to subscribe to the Credential Assembly Service (CAS) through the Law School Admission Council (LSAC).
 The CAS organizes and analyzes applicant information in a way that allows law schools to compare academic records from undergraduate schools that use different grading systems.
-It simplifies the process by requiring you to submit your transcript(s) and letters of recommendation just once - ultimately compiling them into a report that will be sent to each law school to whom you apply.
+It simplifies the process by requiring you to submit your transcript(s) and letters of recommendation just once - ultimately compiling them into a report that will be sent (for a fee of $45 per school) to each law school to which you apply.

 The law school report includes: